MicrosoftDocs/patterns-practices/patterns-practices/reference/region-regionmanager-property-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span>This is usually used by implementations of [IRegionManager](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.iregionmanager) and should not be used by the developer explicitely.
+This is usually used by implementations of [IRegionManager](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.iregionmanager) and should not be used by the developer explicitely.

 See Also
 --------